 This protocol is focused on the crediting of activities that sequester CO_2e from the atmosphere through increasing carbon stocks in trees over time1.
-The protocol provides project-level eligibility rules, methods to calculate net removals of CO_2 from the atmosphere due to sequestration activities, procedures to address and compensate for the release of CO_2 back to the atmosphere (i.e., "reversals"), and approaches for long-term project monitoring-and, reporting and verification.
-The goal of this protocol is to ensure that the net greenhouse gas (GHG) removals caused by a project are accounted for in a complete, consistent, transparent, accurate, and conservative manner and may therefore be reported to the Reserve as the basis for issuing carbon offset credits (called Climate Reserve Tonnes or CRTs).
+The protocol provides project-level eligibility rules, methods to calculate net removals of CO_2 from the atmosphere due to sequestration activities, procedures to address and compensate for the release of CO_2 back to the atmosphere (i.e., "reversals"), and approaches for long-term project monitoring, reporting, and verification.
+The goal of this protocol is to ensure that the net greenhouse gas (GHG) removals caused by a project are accounted for in a complete, consistent, transparent, accurate, and conservative manner and may therefore be reported to the Climate Action Reserve (the Reserve) as the basis for issuing carbon offset credits (called Climate Reserve Tonnes or CRTs).

 The Climate Action Reserve is the most trusted, efficient, and experienced offset registry for global carbon markets.
 A pioneer in carbon accounting, the Reserve promotes and fosters the reduction of greenhouse gas (GHG) emissions through credible market-based policies and solutions.
-As a high-quality offset registry for voluntary carbon markets, it establishes rigorous standards and issues carbon credits under those standards.
-The Reserve also supports compliance carbon markets and serves as an approved Offset Project Registry for the State of California's Cap-and-Trade Program.
-The Reserve is an environmental nonprofit organization headquartered in Los Angeles, California with satellite offices around the world.
+As a high-quality offset registry for voluntary carbon markets, it establishes rigorous standards involving multi-sector stakeholder workgroup development and local engagement and issues carbon credits in a transparent and publicly available system.
+The organization also supports compliance carbon markets in California, Washington and internationally.
+The Reserve is an environmental nonprofit organization headquartered in Los Angeles, California, with staff members located around the world.
 For more information, please visit www.climateactionreserve.org.

-The Reserve develops protocols aligned with the laws, norms, and on-the-ground context of a specific jurisdiction or jurisdictions to establish standardized eligibility and additionally criteria and baseline scenarios.
-This protocol is thus aligned with the laws, norms, and context of Guatemala, including the Forestry Law, Climate Change Law, and PROBOSQUE Law and Program.
-See Section(s) 3.2 for further information on how these laws were incorporated into the eligibility criteria.
+The Reserve develops protocols aligned with the laws, decrees, resolutions, and on-the-ground context of a specific jurisdiction or jurisdictions to establish standardized eligibility and additionally criteria and baseline scenarios.
+This protocol is thus aligned with the laws, norms, and context of the Republic of Panama, including the National Constitution of the Republic of Panama, Law 1 of February 3, 1994, "By which Forest Legislation is Established in the Republic of Panama", and Law 41 of July 1, 1998, "General Environment of the Republic of Panama".
+See Section(s) 3.2 for further information on how these laws were incorporated in the eligibility criteria.